wogandavid/pandas_test/industry/README.md

 1. MakeTidy - imports the raw data and reshapes it as "Tidy Data".
 Saves the new "Tidy Data" separately from the raw data.
 2. SeparateHistorical - separates historical data and projections.
 Saves these as two separate dataframes.
-3. InspectData - plots the data to check for outliers (zeros, NaNs, negative numbers, etc).
+3. InspectHistorical - plots the data to check for outliers (zeros, NaNs, negative numbers, etc).
 Plot function is used.
 Zeros and NaNs are removed.
 Saves the cleaned data as a new file.
 3. InspectProjection - inspect  projected GDP per capita and plot.
-4. PlotData - Plots the cleaned data.
+4. CleanData - Plots the cleaned data.
-5. LinearRegression - runs a linear regression for one economy.
+5. SingleLinearRegression - runs a linear regression for one economy.
 Plot the results.
 6. LoopModels - runs linear regressions for each economy and plots the results.

 **Note**: the raw data is stored in its own folder called "raw".
 This file should not be modified.
 All modifications to the data (cleaning, reshaping, adding columns, creating new datasets) should be saved in "modified".